emqx/cloud-docs/en_US/deployments/privatelink.md

     ![lb](./_assets/p4.png)

-6. Click the Data Integration menu on the left, find the Redis resource, fill in the `Redis Server` on the New Resource page with the private connection service connection domain name and port, click `Test Connection`, and the resource will be available.
+6. Click the Data Integration menu on the left, find the Redis resource, fill in the `Redis Server` on the New Resource page with the private connection service connection domain and port, click `Test Connection`, and the resource will be available.

     ![lb](./_assets/privatelink_en_resource.png)